Frequently asked questions for Azure Information Protection

 What subscription do I need for Azure Information Protection and what features are included?

-If you have an Office 365 subscription that includes Rights Management, download the Azure Information Protection licensing datasheet from the Features page.
+If you have an Office 365 subscription that includes Azure Rights Management data protection, download the Azure Information Protection licensing datasheet, which also includes some frequently asked questions for licensing.

 Is the Azure Information Protection client only for subscriptions that include classification and labeling?